Where Logistics Operations Lose the Most Time

 Most freight companies pull shipment status from multiple carrier portals and then write individual update emails or messages to customers.
 This is one of the highest-volume, lowest-value tasks in logistics operations.

 An AI system monitors carrier data, detects status changes and delays, generates structured customer updates in the appropriate language and format, and routes them for approval before sending.
-The coordinator reviews a queue of draft messages rather than writing them from scratch.
 For companies with 50 or more active shipments at any time, this alone typically saves 8 to 12 hours per week.

 2. Booking Request Triage and Qualification

 Incoming freight booking requests arrive in inconsistent formats: email, web form, phone notes, customer portal.
-Someone has to read each one, extract the relevant details (origin, destination, cargo type, weight, timeline, special requirements), check capacity, and give a qualified response.
+Someone has to read each one, extract the relevant details, check capacity, and give a qualified response.

 An AI triage system extracts structured data from incoming requests, checks it against current capacity and route data, flags incomplete or unusual requests for human review, and generates a draft response.
-Standard requests that meet straightforward criteria can move directly to confirmation without manual assembly.
+Standard requests move directly to confirmation.
 Edge cases go to a dispatcher with the relevant context already organized.

 3. Route and Capacity Planning Support